Minmax-Regret $k$-Sink Location on a Dynamic Tree Network with Uniform Capacities: Introduction

 Xu and Li solve the $1$-sink min-max regret problem on a uniform capacity cycle in $O(n^3 \log n)$ time \cite{xu2015minimax}.
-For trees, the only result known previously was for $k=1$. \cite{Higashikawa2014} provides an $O(n \log^2 n)$ algorithm which was reduced to $O(n \log n)$ by \cite{Bhattacharya2015}.
+For the $k$-sink min-max regret problem on a uniform capacity tree the only result known previously was for $k=1$. \cite{Higashikawa2014} provides an $O(n \log^2 n)$ algorithm which was reduced to $O(n \log n)$ by \cite{Bhattacharya2015}.

 No results for $k > 1$ were previously known.
 This paper derives a

 algorithm for the problem.
 We note that, similar to the $k$-center problem, there are two different variations of the $k$-sink location problem, a {\em discrete} version and a {\em continuous} version (\cite{chen2015efficient} provides a discussion of the history).
 The discrete version requires all sinks to be on vertices; the continuous version permits sinks to be placed on edges as well.
 Our result holds for both versions.